 Liquid bromine is prepared by dissolving Br2 in carbon tetrachloride (CCl4).
 Br2 is a non-polar molecule and they dissolve in non-polar solvents such as carbon tetrachloride.
 Liquid bromine in carbon tetrachloride has red-brown colour.

-When Br2(l) is mixed with alkene, orange / brown colour of bromine liquid is reduced.
+When liquid bromine is mixed with alkene compound, orange / brown colour of bromine liquid is reduced with time.

 Here, we are going to discuss about some reactions and products of liquid bromine and alkenes such as ethene, propene, 2-butene and more.
-Mechanism of ethene and propene with Br2(l) are explained also.
+Mechanism of ethene and propene with liquid bromine are explained in detail also.

-Ethene is a symmetric alkene molecule.
-Ethene reacts with liquid bromine to give 1,2-dibromoethane.
+When you observe the lewis structure of Ethene molecule, you can see it is a symmetric alkene molecule.
+Ethene reacts with liquid bromine to give 1,2-dibromoethane (C2H4Br2).
 Ethene and bromine reaction also gives a symmetrical alkyl halide compound.
 Two bromine atoms are attached to the two carbon atoms in the ethene molecule.
 This reaction can be done at room temperature or below temperatures than room temperature.

 Addition of bromine to ethene is an electrophilic addition reaction.
 Normally, bromine molecule (Br2) is not electron deficiency compound.
 But due to higher electrons density in the double bond of ethene, bromine molecule gets polarized.
 The most closed atom of bromine molecule to the double bond is positively charged (Brδ+) and other bromine atom gets negatively charged (Brδ-).